-- 3353 Great Britain in the Nineteenth Century

-Tory rule, the beginnings of reform, the Victorian age, Gladstone and Disraeli, the Irish question, imperial relations. - Britain and the Empire in the Twentieth Century The Boer War, imperial affairs, the Liberal party and internal reform, World War I, domestic and imperial developments between the wars, World War II, Britain and the Empire in the post-war era. - 3361 The Ancient World (Formerly 3212)
+- 3353 Great Britain in the Nineteenth Century Tory rule, the beginnings of reform, the Victorian age, Gladstone and Disraeli, the Irish question, imperial relations. - 3354 Britain and the Empire in the Twentieth Century The Boer War, imperial affairs, the Liberal party and internal reform, World War 1, domestic and imperial developments between the wars, World War II, Britain and the Empire in the post-war era. - 3361 The Ancient World [Formerly 3212]

-The ancient civilizations of Babylonia, Chaldea, Assyria, Persia, and Egypt; the civilization of Greece and its spread throughout the Mediterranean world; Roman civilization and its expansion over Europe. - 3362 Medieval Europe (Formerly 3213)
+The ancient civilizations of Babylonia, Chaldea, Assyria, Persia, and Egypt; the civilization of Greece and its spread throughout the Mediterranean world; Roman civilization and its expansion over Europe. - 3362 Medieval Europe [Formerly 3213]

-Decline of the Roman Empire, Cermanic kingdoms, Eastern Roman Empire, rise of Islam and the Crusades, the medieval Church, rise of towns, feudalism, rise of the universities, and the culture of the Middle Ages. - 3363 The Renaissance and Reformation (Formerly 3340) Political, social, economic developments in the 14th century, the Papacy, the Renaissance in Italy and northern Europe, the Protestant movement, the Catholic Reformation, religious conflict, and the settlement of 1648. - 3364 The Old Regime (Formerly 3341)
+Decline of the Roman Empire, Germanic kingdoms, Eastern Roman Empire, rise of Islam and the Crusades, the medieval Church, rise of towns, feudalism, rise of the universities, and the culture of the Middle Ages.

-Absolutism in France, Prussia, Austria, Russia, social and economic trends, international relations, scientific and intellectual revolution, enlightened despotism. - 3365 The French Revolution and Napoleon (Formerly 3342)

-The causes of the Revolution, the constitutional monarchy, the French republic, Jacobin Commonwealth, the era of Napoleon Bonaparte, the Congress of Vienna. - 3366 Europe in the Nineteenth Century (Formerly 3343)
+- 3363 The Renaissance and Reformation [Formerly 3340] Political, social, economic developments in the 14th century, the Papacy, the Renaissance in Italy and northern Europe, the Protestant movement, the Catholic Reformation, religious conflict, and the settlement of 1648. - 3364 The Old Regime [Formerly 3341] Absolutism in France, Prussia, Austria, Russia, social and economic trends, international relations, scientific and intellectual revolution, enlightened despotism. - 3365 The French Revolution and Napoleon [Formerly 3342] The causes of the Revolution, the constitutional monarchy, the French republic, Jacobin Commonwealth, the era of Napoleon Bonaparte, the Congress of Vienna. - 3366 Europe in the Nineteenth Century [Formerly 3343]

-The Metternichian era, the Industrial Revolution, liberalism and radicalism, development of nationalism, imperialism in Asia and Africa. - 3367 Europe in the Twentieth Century, to 1939 (Formerly 3323) The causes of World War I, the war, the Paris Peace Conference, the totalitarian dictatorships, the democracies, the background of World War II. - 3368 Contemporary Europe (Formerly 3324) World War II, the United Nations, the Cold War, the rising tide of nationalism in Asia, the Middle East, and Africa, and the movement toward European unity.
+The Metternichian era, the Industrial Revolution, liberalism and radicalism, development of nationalism, imperialism in Asia and Africa. - 3367 Europe in the Twentieth Century, to 1939 [Formerly 3323] The causes of World War I, the war, the Paris Peace Conference, the totalitarian dictatorships, the democracies, the background of World War II. - 3368 Contemporary Europe [Formerly 3324] World War II, the United Nations, the Cold War, the rising tide of nationalism in Asia, the Middle East, and Africa, and the movement toward European unity.

-Prerequisite for Graduate Courses: Twelve (12) semester hours of advanced courses in History and a bachelor's degree.
+Prerequisite for Graduate Courses: Twelve semester hours of advanced courses in History and a bachelor's degree.

-- 3580 Topics in Regional History (Seminar) - 3581 Historical Method and Historiography\ (Seminar) - 3582 Topics in Modern European History (Seminar) - 3583 Topics in Latin-American History (Seminar) - 3584 International Aspects of Texas History, 1803-1850 (Seminar) - 3585 Topics in American History (Seminar)† - 3598-99 Thesis Course for the Master's Degree - Required of all History majors in the M.A.
-Degree. - † May be repeated for credit.
+- 3580 Topics in Regional History Seminar - 3581 Historical Method and Historiography1 Seminar - 3582 Topics in Modern European History SEMINAR - 3583 Topics in Latin-American History2 Seminar - 3584 International Aspects of Texas History, 1803-1850 Seminar - 3585 Topics in American History3 Seminar - 3598-99 Thesis Course for the Master's Degree - 1 Required of all History majors in the M.A.
+Degree. - 2 Reading knowledge of Spanish required. - 3 May be repeated once for credit.